-There is an increased risk of causing trauma or misplacing a Gastric Tube in patients who have the following contraindications.
+There is an increased risk of causing trauma or misplacing a gastric tube in patients who have the following contraindications.
 The competent practitioner passing the tube should determine the safest method of placement.
 If there is any doubt, this should be highlighted to the nurse in charge or medical team for clarification.

-- Anatomical deformity
+- anatomical deformity

-- Trauma
+- trauma

-- Recent oral, nasal or oesophageal surgery (caution should be used if enteral tube is dislodged)
+- recent oral, nasal or oesophageal surgery (caution should be used if enteral tube is dislodged)

-Exclusion of congenital anomalies: 10
+Exclusion of congenital anomalies 8

-The inability to pass a nasogastric tube beyond the nares is indicative of Choanal atresia and is a medical emergency.
+The inability to pass a nasogastric tube beyond the nares is indicative of choanal atresia and is a medical emergency and should be escalated to a senior paediatrician.